constantinadrian/gm_v2_unit_test/README.md

     15. Website is now available at: http://localhost:8000

-        NOTE: If you open the website by clicking on the terminal on http://127.0.0.1:8000/ you will get a error from Django
+        NOTE: If you open the website by clicking on the terminal on http://127.0.0.1:8000/ you will get an error from Django

         ```
         Invalid HTTP_HOST header: '127.0.0.1:8000'.
 You may need to add '127.0.0.1' to ALLOWED_HOSTS.